Magnum P.I. (2018 TV series) season 4: Casting

 On August 27, 2021, it was announced that Chantal Thuy had been cast in an undisclosed capacity as Lia Kaleo, an HPD detective who is Katsumoto's partner and Magnum's secret girlfriend.
 On September 28, 2021, Martin Martinez was cast in a recurring role as Cade Jensen, a troubled teenager looking for a job at La Mariana who ends up bonding with T.C.
 On December 30, 2021, it was reported that Levy Tran had been cast in a guest-starring role as Tia Min, a bodyguard for a powerful crime lord.
 Tran previously portrayed a different character as a series regular on MacGyver.
 Christopher Thornton, Bobby Lee, and Jay Ali returned as Kenny "Shammy" Shamberg, Jin Jeong, and Ethan Shah, respectively, after being introduced in previous seasons.

 Filming

 Filming for the season began July 20, 2021, with a traditional Hawaiian blessing.
 Filming concluded on March 9, 2022.

-Marketing and release
+Release

 In May 2021, it was confirmed that Magnum P.I. would keep the timeslot it held for previous two seasons of Fridays at 9:00 PM ET.
-On July 12, 2021, the season was revealed to be premiering on October 1, 2021.
+In July 2021, the season was revealed to be premiering on October 1, 2021.
 The series continues to lead into Blue Bloods and follows S.W.A.T. and Undercover Boss.